 Men tend to put their health last.
 In fact, they go to their doctors less than women do.
 They most likely go to the doctor only when their conditions have become serious.
+Explore the top health problems for men that you should know about.
+Gain insights into heart failure and the differences between hfref vs hfpef.

 As long as they feel productive, most men don’t consider their health risks.
 However, even if you feel like you are healthy enough, a little planning can help you stay that way.
 Below are some of the top health problems men usually experience: